ArceLopera/PythonRefresher/docs/ML/pyNumpy.md

 column_max = np.max(X, axis=0) # gets the maximum in each column -- returns a rank-1 array [10, 11, 8]
 row_max = np.max(X, axis=1) # gets the maximum in each row -- returns a rank-1 array [9, 10, 11]

-# In addition to max, can similarly do min.
-Numpy also has argmax to return indices of maximal values
+# Numpy also has argmax to return indices of maximal values
 column_argmax = np.argmax(X, axis=0) # note that the "index" here is actually the row the maximum occurs for each column

 print("Matrix X: \n")